EllineQ/inet/showcases/general/flowmeasurement/doc/index.rst

 .. **TODO** it can be used in place of a MeasurementLayer module

-The example simulations demonstrate inserting measurement modules into both specific locations (into the :ned:`Udp` module) and optional :ned:`MeasurementLayer` slots.
+The example simulations demonstrate both inserting measurement modules into specific locations (below the :ned:`Udp` module) and using optional :ned:`MeasurementLayer` submodules already present in some modules.

 Limitations
 ~~~~~~~~~~~